vinceanalytics/vince/README.md

-This started as a go port of [Plausible](https://github.com/plausible/analytics), with the intention to remove clickhouse and postgresql dependency . **Vince** is built on `sqlite` for operational data and embedded columnar store [frostdb](https://github.com/polarsignals/frostdb/tree/main) for time series data.
+This started as a go port of [Plausible](https://github.com/plausible/analytics), with the intention to remove clickhouse and postgresql dependency . **Vince** is built on `sqlite` for operational data.
+Timeseries data is stored in Apache Parquet files and queried using Apache Arrow.

 The frontend is built with [@primer](https://github.com/primer) and web components.